-Halo Beauty is a supplement formulated by Tati Westbrook who, since 2011 has been publishing videos on YouTube about make-up and skin care.
-Shes quite popular and Halo Beauty is her first dietary supplement.
-As the GlamLifeGuru said in a video about this, she picked the name Halo Beauty as a way to be all-inclusive.
+Halo Beauty is a supplement formulated by Tati Westbrook who, since 2011 has been publishing videos on YouTube about make-up and skincare.
+She's quite popular and Halo Beauty is her first dietary supplement.
+As the GlamLifeGuru states in this video, she picked the name Halo Beauty as a way to be all-inclusive.

 Halo Beauty Benefits

 From HaloBeauty.com, we learn the product is touted to provide the following benefits:

 - Minimizes Fine Lines and Wrinkles

 - Supports Collagen and Keratin Production

 - Contains Anti-Gray Fighting Enzymes